Brenda Russell

 Brenda Russell (née Gordon; born April 8, 1949) is an American singer-songwriter, producer, and keyboardist.
 Russell has a diverse musical range which encompasses R&B, pop, soul, dance, and jazz.
-She has received five Grammy nominations.
+She has received five Grammy nominations, winning in 2017 for writing the music for The Color Purple.

 Life and background

-Brenda Gordon was born to musician parents, with her mother being a singer/songwriter and her father Gus Gordon (1926-2019), a one-time member of the Ink Spots.
+Both of Russell's parents were musicians.
+Her mother was a singer/songwriter and her father, Gus Gordon, was a one-time member of the Ink Spots.
 She spent her early years in Canada after moving to Hamilton, Ontario, at the age of 12.
-As a teenager she began performing in local bands and was recruited to sing in a Toronto-based girl group called The Tiaras alongside Jackie Richardson, Arlene Trotman, and Colina Phillips.
+As a teenager she began performing in local bands and was recruited to sing in a Toronto-based girl group called the Tiaras alongside Jackie Richardson, Arlene Trotman, and Colina Phillips.
 The group's only single, "Where Does All The Time Go", was released on Barry Records in 1968 but was unsuccessful.

 Career

 1960s to 1970s

-When Russell was 14 years of age she met the group Diane Brooks, Eric Mercury and The Soul Searchers.
-She would later open for them.
+When Russell was 14 years old she met the group the Soul Searchers.
+She would later open for them during live performances.
 In her late teens, she joined the Toronto production of Hair, during which time she had begun to play the piano.
 In the early 1970s, she married musician Brian Russell when they were both in the band Dr. Music.
-The couple went on to produce Rufus's "Please Pardon Me" (on their album Rufusized) and contribute backup vocals to Neil Sedaka's "Laughter in the Rain".

-The Russells also featured as backing vocalists for Elton John's concert at Wembley Stadium on June 21, 1975.
-Credited as Brian & Brenda, they released two albums on John's Rocket label being Word Called Love in 1976 and 1977's Supersonic Lover.
+The couple went on to produce Rufus's "Please Pardon Me" (on their album Rufusized) and they contributed backing vocals to Neil Sedaka's "Laughter in the Rain".
+The Russells performed as backing vocalists for Elton John's concert at Wembley Stadium on June 21, 1975.
+Credited as Brian & Brenda, they released two albums on John's Rocket label: Word Called Love in 1976 and Supersonic Lover in 1977.

 The duo also performed on two tracks from Robert Palmer's breakout soul-pop album Double Fun.
-Their daughter, Lindsay, was born in 1977, but the couple had divorced by the late 1970s, and Russell, now living in Los Angeles, had set out on a solo career.
+Their daughter, Lindsay, was born in 1977.
+The couple divorced, and Brenda set out on a solo career from her base in Los Angeles.

 In 1979, Russell's self-titled debut album was released by A&M Records.
-The album got to number 20 on the Billboard Top R&B/Hip-Hop Albums chart.
-A track from the LP called "So Good So Right" also got to number 8 on the Billboard Adult Contemporary Songs chart, number 15 on the Billboard Hot Soul Songs and number 30 on the Billboard Hot 100 chart.
+The album rose to number 20 on the Billboard Top R&B/Hip-Hop Albums chart.
+A track from the LP called "So Good So Right" also hit number 8 on the Billboard Adult Contemporary Songs chart, number 15 on the Billboard Hot Soul Songs and number 30 on the Billboard Hot 100 chart.

 1980s to 1990s

-Russell went on to work with Earth, Wind & Fire as a producer on their 1980 album Faces and 1981 LP Raise!.

-Russell released her sophomore album Love Life in 1981 on A&M. She also performed and produced on Patrice Rushen's 1981 LP Straight From The Heart and Donna Summer's 1982 album Donna Summer.